Welcome to the

 Learn more about our 2013-14 IU-Bloomington faculty fellowships on the topic, "The Global Legacy of World War I," on our Faculty Fellowships page.

 The Center for the Study of History and Memory is co-coordinating the Indiana University Bicentennial Oral History Project with the University Archives and the Office of the President.
 We are collecting oral histories from IU alumni.
 We are interested in alumni stories from all eight campuses.
-Visit the project's website to learn more about it, and share your own story to become a part of IU's history by contacting our center to set up an interview.
+Contact the Center for more information and to schedule an interview with a member of the project team.

 Visit the website for our 2010 NEH summer institute for school teachers, "Social Movements in Modern America: Labor, Civil Rights, and Feminism."
 Co-sponsored by the CSHM and the IU Center on Congress, the National Endowment for the Humanities designated this institute as part of its "We the People" initiative, designed to encourage and enhance the teaching, study, and understanding of American history, culture, and democratic principles.